-No Investigation Issues Findings Recommendations Investigation into allegations of abuse of power by a Principal of Ngara Girls' High School The investigation related to a report of ghost workers and students, and misuse of public properties by a Principal of Ngara Girls' High School in Nairobi.
+No. Investigation lssues Findings Recommendations Investigation into allegations of abuse of power by a Principal of Ngara Girls' High School The investigation related to a report of ghost workers and students, and misuse of public properties by a Principal of Ngara Girls' High School in Nairobi.
 The Principal had been using the School van for her private business.
 There were ghost students at the School thereby falsely attracting more funds from the Ministry.
 There were, however, no ghost workers at the School.
 The Principal should be surcharged and disciplined for misuse of the School van.
 An audit should be conducted for the students enrollment at the School.
 Investigation into the allegations of unresponsive and improper conduct by the officers at the Industrial Area Police Station An investigation was conducted into the conduct of certain police officers attached to Industrial Area Police Station for failure to act on a report by a security guard.
 Further, the officers were alleged to have threatened the Complainant with criminal action if he failed to withdraw the complaint.
 The officers acted improperly by failing to open a case file, record statements, visit the scene of crime and take appropriate action.
 There was abuse of power by Officer Commanding the Station who had directed the investigating officer to refund the cash bail to the suspects before the conclusion of the investigation.
 A new team of investigators be assigned to carry out the investigation.
 Disciplinary action be taken against officers who failed to perform their duties professionally.
-Investigation into an accident involving a school bus belonging to Rioma Secondary School The investigation focused on the circumstances surrounding the accident which led to loss of lives and injuries.
-The driver of the bus was inexperienced, incompetent and lacked a valid driving license.
-The bus was overloaded and in flagrant disregard of the traffic law.
+Investigation into an accident involving a school bus belonging to Rioma Secondary School The investigation focused on the circumstances surrounding the accident which led to loss of lives and injuries. the bus was inexperienced, incompetent and lacked a valid driving license.
 Action be taken against the driver.
 Disciplinary action be taken against the Principal and the then Marani District Quality Assurance and Standards Officer for failure to enforce the law.

-No. Investigation Issues Findings Recommendations Investigation into abuse of power and disregard of procurement laws by the National Social Security Fund with respect to Tassia II Infrastructure Development Project The investigation focused on an allegation of impropriety by NSSF in the award of a tender of over KES5 billion for the Tassia II Infrastructure Development Project. compliance with the law regarding the design, cost estimates and advertisement of the Project.
-The revision of the cost upwards and approval of The award of the tender be cancelled.
+No. Inv vestigation lssues Findings Recommendations into a pow disre proc laws Natio Secu with to Ta Infras stigation abuse of er and gard of curement by the onal Social urity Fund respect issia II structure elopment ect The investigation focused on an allegation of impropriety by NSSF in the award of a tender of over KES5 billion for the Tassia II Infrastructure Development Project.
+There was non-compliance with the law regarding the design, cost estimates and advertisement of the Project.
+The revision of the cost upwards and approval of the project was improper and irregular.
+The project was awarded without a budget and was fraught with irregularities and impropriety.
+The award of the tender be cancelled.
 The Managing Trustee of NSSF and the Board be held personally and severally liable for any losses incurred.
-A properly constituted Board to look into the project and determine its viability.
-Investigation into abuse of power and unfair treatment in the recruitment of clerical officers at the National Registration Bureau at Rachuonyo North Sub- County focused on al- leged improper recruitment of clerical officers at Rachuonyo was unfairly treated despite having been the top candidate in the interview.
-The minutes and The complainant be appointed to the position and the person already appointed be retired in public interest.
+A properly constituted Board to look into the project and determine its viability. into a of po and treat recru clerid at th Regis Bure Rach unfair ment in the uitment of cal officers e National stration au at nuonyo n Sub- The investigation focused on al- leged improper recruitment of clerical officers at Rachuonyo North Sub-Coun- ty.
+It was further claimed that the officers involved in the exercise disregarded the recommen- dations of the interviewing panel and left out the deserv- ing candidate (complainant). was unfairly treated despite having been the top candidate in the interview.
+The complainant be appointed to the position and the person already appointed be retired in public interest.
 Action be taken against officers who aided the unlawful process.